Babine

-The term Babine is of French origin, meaning "lippy", because when first encountered by fur traders Babine women wore labrets.
+The term Babine is of French origin, meaning "lippy", because when first encountered by fur traders.
+Babine women wore labrets.
 Although perceived by some as disparaging, the band prefers to use the name "Lake Babine Nation" because it emphasizes the connection of the people to their traditional territory around Babine Lake.
-Other ethnonyms associated with the Babine in historical literature incorrectly include Chemesyan or Chimpseyan, which is an archaic term used for all Tsimshianic peoples, usually the Tsimshian.
+Other ethnonyms associated with the Babine in historical literature incorrectly include Chemesyan or Chimpseyan, which is an archaic term used for all Tsimshianic speaking peoples, usually the Tsimshian.

 The Babine is located in the Skeena River watershed.